kubeshop/monokle-core/packages/validation/README.md

   </a>
 </p>

-## Welcome to Monokle Validation
+# Welcome to Monokle Validation

 Monokle Validation is a TypeScript library to validate your Kubernetes resources.

-### Key features
+## Key features

-- 🚀 Start in seconds with the user-friendly configuration.
+- 🚀 Start in seconds with the user-friendly configuration and powerful core plugins.
 - ⚡️ Real-time validation through incremental runs.
-- ⚒ Extensible architecture with plugins.
+- ⚒ Extensible architecture with custom plugins.

-### Core plugins
+## Core plugins

 - YAML Syntax validates that your manifests have correct YAML syntax.
 - Kubernetes Schema validates that your resources and CRDs are well-defined in the schema for their resource kind.